 or this one…

-Elizabeth is an avid traveler, real estate investor, whose dream is to turn her MBA and finance/accounting background into a life friendly business.
+Elizabeth is an avid traveler, real estate investor who specializes in online share trading NZ markets, whose dream is to turn her MBA and finance/accounting background into a life friendly business.
 She hope you will join her on her adventure at reluctantlandlord.net